 When a bias related behavior form is submitted, it will be received by the Vice President for Student Development Office who will then take action based on the information provided.
 The targeted person/harmed parties will be contacted by a Loyola administrator and offered support through the bias response process.

 A Student Development administrator will conduct a follow-up interview with the targeted person/harmed parties to gather additional information regarding the incident, and discuss options for addressing the behavior through the Alternative Resolution or Conduct Process.
-The Student Development administrator may consult with relevant university personnel (Dean of Students Office, Student Conduct, Student Life, Counseling Center, ALANA Services, Disability Support Services, Women’s Center, Academic Affairs staff, Department of Public Safety, Assistant Vice President for Human Resources, Chief Equity and Inclusion Officer) to determine next steps.
+The Student Development administrator may consult with relevant university personnel (Dean of Students Office, Student Conduct, Residence Life & Housing, Counseling Center, ALANA Services, Disability Support Services, Women’s Center, Academic Affairs staff, Department of Public Safety, Assistant Vice President for Human Resources, Chief Equity and Inclusion Officer) to determine next steps.
 Where the person who is alleged to have committed a bias act is a faculty member, staff member, or administrator, the bias report will be referred to Human Resources, who will process the bias report according to the University’s Harassment and Discrimination Policy and Procedures.
 The following procedures apply to bias reports against students (except that the Harassment and Discrimination Policy shall apply to a bias report against a student who was acting in the capacity of a University employee at the time of the bias incident).
 The alleged targeted person and alleged offender each have the option of being assigned an advisor whose role is to support them through the investigation and/or Alternative Resolution or Conduct process.
 The advisor must be a full-time member of the Loyola University community (student, faculty, administrator, or staff) and cannot be an attorney or hold a law degree.
 Members of Loyola’s peer conduct board have received special training to advise students on the bias process.
 The Vice President for Student Development Office may provide advisors with pertinent information regarding the bias related incident/case being investigated.
 The incident will be handled in a confidential manner, except in cases where the University is required by law to notify the community.
 Periodically, the Vice President for Student Development and the Chief Equity and Inclusion Officer or their designees will notify the Loyola community of any incidents where a member of our community was the object of demeaning behavior that targeted a protected class.
 With regard to community notification, the Vice President for student development, or designee, in consultation with the Chief Equity and Inclusion Officer will determine when such notification will be sent.
 For reasons of privacy, notification will occur only when the identities of the involved community members can be protected, and the notification will not interfere with any ongoing investigation.
 The purpose of notifying the campus community is to provide transparency regarding incidents of this nature and create awareness and opportunities for discussion about ways to reduce incidents of bias and insensitivity.